 Visiting Auschwitz with kids

-If visiting Auschwitz with family is something you want to do you need to make sure you have an open conversation with your kids about the visit.
+If you want to visit Auschwitz with your family, you need to make sure you have an open conversation with your kids about the visit.

-The more you talk about this dark tourism site, the more you will be able to gauge what information they can handle and what you may have to look out for.
-A visit to Auschwitz is an emotional experience for adults let alone kids, teens, or older children.
+The more you talk about this dark tourism site, the more you can gauge what information they can handle and what you may have to look out for.
+A visit to Auschwitz is an emotional experience for adults, let alone kids, teens, or older children.

 If you do need to take your younger children there are not many places for them to wait if a building you want to go into is not appropriate for them to enter as well.

-For young children who are unable to comprehend what happened there, you may find that they are ok with a visit.
-There are rooms with shoes, luggage, pots, and uniforms but not many graphic scenes are depicted.
-If there are you can easily identify them and not enter the room with your children.
+For young children who cannot comprehend what happened there, you may find that they are ok with a visit.
+There are rooms with shoes, luggage, pots, and uniforms, but not many graphic scenes are depicted.
+If there are, you can easily identify them and not enter the room with your children.

-Much of what is on display is people’s actual belongings, things that belonged to someone who had no idea what was going to happen and that is such a different level of emotion.
+Much of what is on display is people’s belongings, things that belonged to someone who had no idea what was going to happen, and that is such a different level of emotion.

 Should I visit Auschwitz with kids?